bondeje/Partial/README.md

 Warning, that this will require some knowledge/distinction about the ABIs in use for the functions being wrapped in the partial, but for now, this uses the defaults for the target systems.

-## Dependencies

-Depends on [libffi](https://sourceware.org/libffi/).
-You will need to install and configure the libffi library on your machine for the appropriate build and host machine.
-Then link as appropriate using the `ffi.h` and `ffitarget.h` headers.

-### notes on configuring libffi

-For Linux, the configuration is pretty straightforward.
-Run

-`./configure`

-in the unzipped libffi distribution directory to get the shared library.

-For Windows, however, there is typically some finessing.
-For MSVC or clang, try to follow the instructions for [libffi on github](https://github.com/libffi/libffi).
-I did not get this to work for MSVC, but I'm more accustomed to GCC.
-For GCC, I highly suggest using an MSYS2 environment with GCC from MinGW64.

-The default configuration for libffi (at least in 3.4.4 that I tried) is wrong for GCC on MinGW64.
-For some reason, it defaults to x86_64-pc-msys/mingw64.
-The pc configuration will screw up the build and test of libffi.
-I had to specifically configure build and host machines:

-`./configure --build=x86_64-w64-mingw64 --host=x86_64-w64-mingw64`

-After I figured that out, no problems.

 ## Use

 Declare a `Partial` structure and a buffer: